AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/use-prdcssrs/lag-types.md

  </tbody>
 </table>

-## Negative Lag overview
+## Negative Lag

 You can use a negative Lag to indicate the need or ability for the task to begin before the predecessor task ending.

 Consider the following rules when using negative lags:

-* Negative Lag cannot force the Start/ Finish dates of a task to be before or after the Planned Start/ Finish dates of the project.
+* Negative Lag cannot force the Start/Finish dates of a task to be before or after the Planned Start/ Finish dates of the project.
 These dates are specified in the Schedule From field on the project.

   In this case, consider the following: